JacoboLansac/audits/solo/soar-review.md

-### [M-6] Lack of input validation in tax setter functions allows the contract owner set as high tax as 100%
+### [M-6] Lack of input validation in tax setter functions allows the contract owner to set the transfer fee as high as 100%

 In the Soar contract, the `taxFee` state variable is used to subtract the fee from the `amount` to be transferred.
 The `taxFee` is a percentage of `MULTIPLIER` (if `taxFee == MULTIPLIER`, then there is 100% tax).